Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 A secure password is crucial in today’s online world.
-While most of us won't have a target on our backs quite like a presidential social media account, with so many important aspects of our lives, our work, and our finances happening online, it’s important to make sure all the information we share is secured.
-The best way we can do this is by using strong passwords.
+With security breaches and ransomware attacks threatening businesses around the world, it’s important to make sure all the information we share is secured.
+The best way we can do this is by using strong passwords and testing our passwords regularly.

 The recommendations surrounding what makes a strong password have changed, however.
 And so have the methods used to crack them.